ftjuh/I2Cwrapper/README.md

 (new in v0.3.0, experimental)

-Alternatively, the controller can use the `I2Cwrapper::autoAdjustI2Cdelay(uint8_t maxLength, uint8_t safetyMargin, uint8_t startWith)` function to make an educated guess for the **shortest, yet still reasonably safe I2C delay value** in a given hardware environment.
+Alternatively, the controller can use the `I2Cwrapper::autoAdjustI2Cdelay(uint8_t maxLength, uint8_t safetyMargin, uint8_t startWith)` function to make an educated guess for the **shortest, yet still reasonably safe I2C delay value** in a given environment.
 It will be based on a number of simulated test transmissions to and from the target device.
 It can be supplemented by an additional safety margin (default: 2 ms) and factor in the maximum command length to be used (default: max length allowed by buffer).

 See [Adjust_I2Cdelay](examples/Adjust_I2Cdelay/Adjust_I2Cdelay.ino) for some in-depth experiments.
 An everyday use example used in a `setup()` function could look like this (from [Error_checking.ino](examples/Error_checking/Error_checking.ino)):